noah-zemba/nz-gato/README.md

-- 👋 Hi, I’m @nz-gato
+- 👋 Hi, I’m @noah-zemba
 - 👀 I’m interested in making personal projects and growing my skills
 - 🌱 I’m currently learning how to make a personal project website
-- 📫 How to reach me zembanoah@gmail.com
+- 📫 You can reach me at zembanoah@gmail.com

 <!---
 nz-gato/nz-gato is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.